Our commitments to take care of our teams

 OUR COMMITMENTS

 Because at Délifrance we firmly believe that diversity is an asset, we have been pursuing a resolutely proactive inclusion policy since the launch of Baking Good BETTER.
-Our action plans on gender equality, disability, and LGBTQIA+ inclusion are progressing and gradually being rolled out internationally.
-This is a source of great pride and fulfillment for all our employees.
+Our action plans are progressing and gradually being rolled out internationally:

-- The inclusion of LGBTQIA+ people is one of our commitments.
-In June 2023, we signed the United Nations Standards of Conduct for Businesses Tackling Discrimination against LGBTQIA+ People and, in September 2024, we signed the LGBT+ Charter of Commitment of L’Autre Cercle, the French leading organisation working for the inclusion of LGBTQIA+ people in the workplace.
+- LGBTQIA+ inclusion: In 2023, we signed the United Nations Standards of Conduct for Businesses Tackling Discrimination against LGBTQIA+ People and, in 2024, we signed the LGBT+ Charter of Commitment of L’Autre Cercle, the French leading organisation working for the inclusion of LGBTQIA+ people in the workplace.
 Delifrance now has its own network of LGBTQIA+ ambassadors, contributing to supporting our employees and to training managers.

 OUR TARGETS